Skip to main content

 What formats can you export Trello to?

-• Excel - For use in Microsoft Excel
+• Excel - for use in Microsoft Excel.

 • JSON - often used for development purposes or for inputting data into another system.